Earhart Hall

-Earhart Hall is one of the sixteen residential halls within Purdue University, located on 1275 First Street facing First Street Tower and behind Shreve Hall.
+Earhart Hall is one of the sixteen residential halls within Purdue University in Indiana, located on 1275 First Street, facing First Street Tower and behind Shreve Hall.
 It is officially named after the famous aviator Amelia Earhart.
-It is one of the many co-ed residence halls at Purdue.
-The official club of Earhart Hall is known as The Itasca Club, which was named after the ship that last heard from Amelia Earhart.
+The official club of Earhart Hall is known as the Itasca Club, named after the ship that last heard from Earhart.

 History

 Earhart Hall opened in 1964.
 This building was constructed by Walter Scholer and Associates.
 Amelia Earhart first came to Purdue University when the campus had enrollment of only 4,700 students.
-Amelia joined the Purdue staff in 1936 and resided in a fully female residence hall which is now known as Duhme Hall in Windsor.
-She began her association with the University as a consultant in careers for women and as a technical advisor to the Department of Aeronautics.
-This 8 story residence hall was named after her.
+She joined the Purdue staff in 1936 and resided in a fully female residence hall which is now known as Duhme Hall in Windsor.
+She began her association with the university as a consultant in careers for women and as a technical advisor to the Department of Aeronautics.
+This 8-story residence hall was named after her.

 Amenities

 Earhart Hall is a fully air-conditioned residence hall that provides its residents with many services.
 Earhart is equipped with multiple study lounges throughout the building including one study room on each floor.
 The central connecting portion of the hall contains three lounges.
 One for quiet study, group meeting or recreational activities such as watching movies on the big screen.
 The main floor also has vending machines, microwaves, an ice machine, two kitchenettes and two computers with a printing station.
 It also has a grand piano in the formal main lounge.
 The main office is open 24 hours a day and provides a variety of student services.
 In the basement, there is a large laundry room with plenty of washers and dryers.
 There are also two lounges in the basement.
 One with a big TV and other one is a study lounge.